ora Documentation

 # Extract answer

-ora -q "prompt" --output json --quiet | jq -r '.answer'
+ora -q "analyze this data" --output json --quiet | jq -r '.answer'

 # Check confidence

-ora -q "prompt" --output json --quiet | jq '.confidence > 0.85'
+ora -q "evaluate this claim" --output json --quiet | jq '.confidence > 0.85'

 Configuration